 φ = Phase shift (radians)

-PMD sensors are a specialized form of ToF imaging that uses photonic mixing at the pixel level.
+PMD sensors are a specialised form of ToF imaging that uses photonic mixing at the pixel level.
 Each pixel contains a demodulator that directly correlates the incoming light with the reference modulation signal.

 PMD technology powers many commercial ToF cameras including the pmd[vision] series and is used in smartphone face recognition systems (like iPhone’s TrueDepth).